Integrare-System/.github/profile/README.md

 🧙 Quer saber mais?
 [Acesse nosso site](https://integraresystem.com.br/)

-🍿 Fundada em Junho de 2011
+🍿 No mercado desde 2011
 <!--

 **Here are some ideas to get you started:**